josmo/drone-google-chat/README.md

 Drone plugin for sending google chat notifications.
 For the usage information and a listing of the available options please reference TBD.

+This plugin is currently experimental since the google chat apis haven't been released

 ## Build

 Build the binary with the following commands: